arsh-singh05/Basic-Google-Go-Lang/README.md

  - [Interfaces](https://github.com/arsh-singh05/Basic-Google-Go-Lang/tree/main/Interfaces): Learn how to define and use interfaces in Go, and how to create objects that implement multiple interfaces.
  - [Concurrency](https://github.com/arsh-singh05/Basic-Google-Go-Lang/tree/main/Concurrency): Learn how to use Go's built-in concurrency features, such as goroutines and channels, to write concurrent and parallel programs.
  - [File Handling](https://github.com/arsh-singh05/Basic-Google-Go-Lang/tree/main/File%20Handling): Learn how to read and write files in Go and how to handle errors while working with files

+### Difficulty Level
+The examples and explanations in this repository are suitable for developers of all levels.
+The examples start with basic concepts and gradually increase in complexity.

 ### Contributing
 We welcome contributions to this repository, whether it's in the form of new examples, bug fixes, or tutorials.
 If you'd like to contribute, please fork this repository, make your changes, and submit a pull request.